AllenInstitute/ecephys_spike_sorting/ecephys_spike_sorting/modules/psth_events/README.md

 Input data
 ----------
-- **CatGT extraction parameters for toStream** : string specifying the SYNC edges for the toStream
+- **CatGT extraction parameters for the event list** : used to identifty which file of extracted edges should be used
-- **CatGT extraction other streams** : the module will use all of these as fromStreams
+- **KS2 output** : folder of phy input files to which the events.csv file will be copied

 Output data
 -----------
-- **spike_times_adj.txt, spike_times_adj.npy** : text files of spike times for each from stream
+- **events.csv** : text files of event times in seconds for plotting PSTH